YCK1130/IMRL-HF/README.md

 # Hierarchy Fencer

-This repository is the source code for _A Two-Step Approach for Physically Competitive Sports: A Case Study on Fencing_.
+This repository is the source code for _A Two-Step Approach for Physically Competitive Sports: A Case Study on Fencing_, the final project for the reinforcement leaning class in NTU(_CommE5069_).
 It is built on top of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) by the Farama Foundation and branch DAC of [DeepRL](https://github.com/ShangtongZhang/DeepRL/tree/DAC) by Shangtong Zhang.

 ## Installation